BANGAUTOGLASS

 Many comprehensive auto insurance policies include auto glass coverage, and some may cover windshield repair or replacement with little to no out-of-pocket cost to you.
 Whether your policy applies, what your deductible is, and how the claim process works depends entirely on your specific coverage — those are details only your insurer can confirm.

 If you haven't started an insurance claim yet and aren't sure how to navigate the process, Bang AutoGlass can assist you through it.
-We're not filing claims on your behalf, but we can help you understand what information you'll typically need and walk alongside you as you work through it.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What Affects the Cost of Kia Optima Auto Glass Replacement